 Sir Charles and Denise will share their thoughts before the floor is opened up for questions and debate.

 Prof Powell said: “Red meat consumption is described as being good for you – providing an excellent source of protein, vitamins and minerals, and bad for you – raising blood cholesterol and increasing the incidence of bowel cancer.

 “It’s also described as either devastating for the environment due to effluent waste and animal methane contributing to overall greenhouse gas emissions, or beneficial for the natural economy and future generations through low-intensity, grass-fed systems.

 “This event is designed to help people decide where this seemingly-contradictory picture leaves us here in Scotland.
 What should we think?
 And what then should we do as taxpayers and consumers?

 “We want to move our ideas forward on this crucial matter – not just for us, but for future generations.”

-From Plate to Planet will be held at the Lemon Tree, 5 West North Street, Aberdeen, on Monday 4 November (5.30pm-7pm).
+From Plate to Planet was held at the Lemon Tree, 5 West North Street, Aberdeen, on Monday 4 November 2019.